sifive/block-pio-sifive/README.md

 in `${name}-base.scala` and can be modified to override or augment the base class functionality.

-For a more detailed explanation of the generated scala see the [duh-scala README](https://github.com/sifive/duh-scala#blackbox-wrapper-api).
+For a more detailed explanation of the generated Scala see the [duh-scala README](https://github.com/sifive/duh-scala#blackbox-wrapper-api).